 Welcome to my Creative Corner.
-I am currently on the design team for Elizabeth Craft Designs.
 I love to spend my spare time designing cards and especially enjoy creating beautiful flowers out of card stock.
 I love sharing my work and tutorials with you and really appreciate you taking time to visit my blog.
 Hope I can inspire you to create something beautiful.

 This evening I have two projects to show you.
 Melanie Muenchinger asked me to participate in the Gina K Blog Hop tonight.
 We are featuring Melanie's new stamp set "Hip To Be Square".
 I was very happy to accept this invitation.
 Below I will have links to all the Gina K designers so you can see lots of beautiful cards and projects made with this set.